Skip to main content

 link_cache_ttlu6430Read-through cache TTL for link metadata, in seconds (0 to disable)

-lock_strategystring/table"memory"Lock backend: "memory" (string), or [lock_strategy.s3]/[lock_strategy.redis] (table form, see below)
+lock_strategystring/tablesee belowLock backend: "memory" (string), or [lock_strategy.s3]/[lock_strategy.redis] (table form, see below).
+Unset: s3 when the provider supports conditional operations, memory otherwise

 Probe behavior:

-Example with explicit capabilities (AWS S3):
+Example with explicit declaration (AWS S3, Exoscale SOS):

-put_if_none_match = true
+conditional_operations = true

 Example disabling S3 CAS with memory locking: